 Mistake 4: Incorrectly Identifying Common Factors

 Explanation: Misidentifying a common factor can lead to incorrect simplification.
-For example, assuming 6 is a factor of 25 when it is not.
+Take this: assuming 6 is a factor of 25 when it is not.

 How to Avoid: Ensure you have a solid understanding of factors and divisibility rules.
 If necessary, write out the factors of each number to verify your identifications.